oracle/rwloadsim/docs/SAMPLEOLTP.md

 ![Throughput and db cpu/time](sample-res.png?raw=true "Throughput and db cpu/time")

-The x-axis shows the 600s that this run lasted; database cpu and time are shown in green and blue against the left y-axis and the througput is shown in red against the right y-axis.
+The x-axis shows the 600s that this run lasted; database cpu and time are shown in green and blue against the left y-axis and the throughput is shown in red against the right y-axis.

 There will also be a graph that shows session counts; on the database side these will be